 Talk to Your Local Agent

-If you really want to do all the inexpensive things you can to increase the value of your Shoreline home, talk to your local real estate agent to get even more ideas.
+If you really want to do all the inexpensive things you can to increase the value of your Seattle home, talk to your local real estate agent to get even more ideas.
 What buyers expect in Lake Forest Park can be quite different than what they’re looking for in Greenlake and Ballard, and again different than what you get in Lynnwood and Everett.
-That’s why you need to lean on the expertise of your Shoreline agent.
+That’s why you need to lean on the expertise of your Seattle agent.
 Find out today how our agents can help you make your home worth more.